Roger Federer: The Chronicles of an Old Tennis King

 It was in 1998 when one of the most naturally gifted and versatile tennis players of all time turned pro.
-Federer was the International Tennis Federation’s Number 1 Junior at the time.
+Federer was the International Tennis Federation’s number one junior at the time.
 It took him five years to reach his true potential by winning his first grand slam title at Wimbledon in 2003.

 During his four-year reign at the top of men’s tennis, he set records that may never be emulated or broken for the foreseeable future.
 This includes 237 consecutive weeks at No.1, 23 consecutive grand slam semifinal appearances, and 36 grand slam quarterfinal appearances.